 - Importing Schema Markup from Other Websites

 1 What Are Schema Templates?
 PRO

-To enable Schema Templates, at first head over to WordPress Dashboard > Rank Math and enable the Schema (Structured Data) module.
+To enable Schema Templates, first, head over to WordPress Dashboard → Rank Math SEO and enable the Schema (Structured Data) module.

 2 Why Do You Need to Use Schema Templates?

 Rank Math’s Schema Templates will let you enjoy the benefits of:

 With our Custom Schema Builder, you can build any advanced Schema type with properties and property groups.
 We’ve built the tool with care so that you can enjoy the advantage of implementing structured data even for the less popular types, for which search engines might consider introducing a rich snippet in the future.

 2.2 Save Time & Make Changes Faster